> Top Tour Destinations in Northern Israel > Chastellet / Vadum Iacob

-Contrary to its French name (‘Chastellet’ means ‘a small fort’), Vadum Iacob was once one of the biggest forts built by the Crusaders in the Holy Land.
-But shortly after its foundations were complete, it was conquered and destroyed by Saladin.
-Today, its remains are a testimony to the dramatic events during the Crusaders Period.
+Contrary to its French name (‘Chastellet,’ which means a small fort’), Vadum Iacob is one of the most prominent forts built by the Crusaders in the Holy Land.
+But shortly after completeting its foundations, the Muslim ruler Saladin conquered and destroyed it.
+Today, its remains testify to the dramatic events during the Crusader period.

 History and Archaeology of Chastellet

-Located 20 miles north of the Sea of Galilee, “Jacob’s ford” (in Latin ‘Vadum Iacob’) was one of the most important crossing points over the Jordan River.
-The Hula Swamp lay north of it, and the Jordan river cascaded in rapids south of the pass.
-The Templars monitored this pass from Safed, but in 1178 CE they convinced the young Crusader king, Baldwim IV, to erect a fort next to the River’s crossing point.
-Called ‘Chastellet’, the fort enabled to better protect the Crusaders Kingdom from a Muslim attack from the east, and also potentially enable a Crusaders raid on Damascus.
-The Ayyubian Sultan, Saladin, offered Baldwin IV 60,000 Golden Dinars to the construction, but his offer was declined.
-Saladin then raised his offer to 100,000 coins.
-His offer was still declined.
+Located 20 miles north of the Sea of Galilee, “Jacob’s Ford” (in Latin ‘Vadum Iacob’) was one of the most crucial crossing points over the Jordan River.
+The Hula Swamp lay north of it, and the Jordan River cascaded in rapids south of the pass.
+The Templars monitored this pass from Safed, but in 1178 CE, they convinced the young Crusader king, Baldwin IV, to erect a fort next to the River’s crossing point.
+Called ‘Chastellet,’ the fort enabled it to better protect the Crusader’s Kingdom from a Muslim attack from the east and potentially enabled a Crusader’s raid on Damascus.
+The Ayyubian Sultan, Saladin, offered Baldwin IV 60,000 Golden Dinars for the construction, but the Crusaders declined the offer.
+Saladin then raised his offer to 100,000 coins, but the Crusaders still declined.

-Saladin was now determined to conquer and destroy the fort, whose main walls were complete by May 1179 CE.
-He summoned a large Muslim army and on August 1179 CE he laid siege on the site.
-Within six days a Muslim mining force managed to dig a tunnel under the northeastern corner of the castle, and once it was filled with wood and lit, the conflagration caused the tunnel and the wall above it to collapse.
-The Muslims pillaged the fort, killing about 800 Crusaders, and stuffing them into a pit.
-A few days later, the decaying bodies in heat of August afflicted a plague among the Muslim soldiers.
+Determined to conquer and destroy the fort, Saladin summoned a large Muslim army, and on August 1179 CE, he laid siege on the site.
+Within six days, a Muslim mining force managed to dig a tunnel under the northeastern corner of the castle.
+They then filled it with wood and lit it.
+The conflagration caused the tunnel and the wall above it to collapse.
+The Muslims pillaged the fort, killing about 800 Crusaders and stuffing them into a pit.
+A few days later, the decaying bodies in the heat of August afflicted a plague among the Muslim soldiers.
 This is perhaps why the Arabic name of the Chastellet is ‘Bayt al-Ahzan’ (=The House of Grief).

 Chastellet Uncovered